Teo44/OpenRoutePlanner/documentation/manual.md

 	* For the random graphs choose the graph variables as explained in "Parsing or generating graph".

-	Also choose how many different graphs to generate and how many paths to find in each.
+	Also choose how many different graphs to generate and how many paths to find in each of them.

 4. Choose the timeout limit